Johnny8822/ECSE3038_lab3/README.md

 Reason for code: If I dont I fail, no one likes to fail, if you do then something is wrong with you

-Two lies and a truth
+Two truth and a lie

 I travelled to the future and back to the past.
-My favorite colour is purple, I named my dog after my mom.
+I named my dog after my Grandmother, My favorite colour is Blue